tatsuto-yamauchi/VR-Experiment-with-GCP-Project/README.md

 # Result and Analysis

 1. The results from the experiment is stored in Google Drive.
-The URL will be provided via email.
 2. Download the csv file from Google Drive and copy it to the 'csv' folder.
 3. Then open the analysis.m in Matlab and run entire the script:
     - The csv data will be converted to a table in 'mat' file and will be stored in 'Table' folder.